-Insight has reviewed 17 types of state SNAP certification notices, storyboards, and sample notices; developed recommendations to ensure compliance with federal program requirements; and provided suggested best practices for meeting policy requirements while fostering comprehension, readability, usability, and presentation and identifying elements that should be improved, streamlined, or eliminated.
+Insight developed and delivered in-person and virtual training technical assistance over 12 months; reviewed more than 50 state SNAP certification notices; developed recommendations to ensure compliance with federal program requirements; trained and coached teams on rapid cycle improvement; and recommended best practices for meeting policy requirements while fostering comprehension, readability, usability, and presentation and identifying elements that should be improved, streamlined, or eliminated.

 - Developed best practices for SNAP certification notices